orange-cloudfoundry/squid/README.md

 This docker image supports a container with following features:

-* Allow Internet access only on port 80, 8080 and 443
 * Reduces bandwidth and improves response times by caching and reusing frequently-requested web pages
+* Allow Internet access only for internal networks on port 80 and 443
+* Squid transactions and cache logs are redirected to stdout

 ## How to get it ?